-Application of Chemical Elements for Stratigraphic Division of Deepwater Turbidite Sandstone Oilfield in the North Sea, UK
+Application of chemo-stratigraphic division of deepwater turbidite sandstone in oilfield in the North Sea, UK

-• Generally deep-water turbidite sandstone shows the characteristics of less well, fast lateral change and irregular spatial distribution, and its stratigraphic division and comparison often rely on high-resolution seismic data.
-When seismic cannot meet the accuracy requirements, conventional stratigraphic correlation methods often have poor results.
-This article takes the BD oilfield in the North Sea of the UK as an example, and through core and rock fragment mineral analysis, geochemical elements that are sensitive to sedimentary control factors such as ancient sources, ancient climate, and ancient sedimentary environment are selected.
-Following the idea of "hierarchical progression", a macroscopic stratigraphic framework is first established based on the deep-water turbidite mudstone background, then fine comparison of internal sand bodies is done following the above macroscopic framework.
-Finally, an inorganic geochemical sedimentary sequence is established in the target area.
-And the deep-water turbidite sandstone formation is finely divided.
-Research shows that based on the analysis of nearly 50 identified mineral elements in the target area, three principal components (PC1, PC2, PC3) are selected through principal component analysis; PC1 is a symbiotic mineral combination that matches mudstone; PC2 is a symbiotic mineral combination that matches sandstone; PC3 indicates the degree of late diagenesis; Based on the analysis of coexisting mineral elements in sandstone and mudstone, the key element ratios of distinguishable coexisting minerals in mudstone and sandstone (6 types identified in sandstone and 5 types identified in mudstone) are selected to define the identification of mudstone and sandstone units in different stages of the target layer, thereby establishing a chemical stratigraphy stratigraphic identification and division standard applicable to the area.
-Based on the geochemical stratigraphic characteristics of coexisting mineral elements, the target layers in this area are divided into 6 sets of mudstone layers (CP0 to CP5) and 7 sets of sandstone layers (SP0 to SP6).
-This type of method can provide a basis for fine comparison of small layers similar to oil fields.
+• Generally, deep-water turbidite sandstone oilfields are characterized by large well spacing, fast lateral reservoir variation, and irregular spatial distribution.
+Small-scale stratigraphic division and correlation often rely on high-resolution seismic data.
+When seismic data cannot meet the accuracy requirements, conventional stratigraphic correlation methods often prove ineffetive.
+Taking the BD oilfield in the North Sea of the UK as an example, core and rock fragment mineral assemlage were analized and geochemical elements indicative to ancient sources, ancient climate, and ancient sedimentary environment were screened.
+Following the idea of “Hierarchical Progression”, a macroscopic stratigraphic framework was established at first based on the deep-water turbidite mudstone background, then the internal sand bodies were finelly correlated within the macroscopic framework, from which an inorganic geochemical sedimentary sequence was established in the target area.
+Finanlly, the deep-water turbidite sandstone formation of the oilfield was finely divided in chemo-stratigraphy.
+Among nearly 50 mineral elements identified in the target area, three principal components (PC1, PC2, PC3) were selected through principal component analysis.
+PC1 reflects symbiotic mineral combination that matches mudstone, PC2 is a symbiotic mineral combination that matches sandstone, and PC3 indicates the degree of late diagenesis.
+Based on the analysis on the coexisting mineral elements in sandstone and mudstone, the key chemical element ratios of coexisting minerals (6 for sandstone and 5 for mudstone) were selected to distinguish between mudstone and sandstone units, thereby establishing a chemo-stratigraphy scheme as the identification and division standards applicable to the area, with which 6 sets of mudstone layers (CP0 to CP5) and 7 sets of sandstone layers (SP0 to SP6) in the target layers were recognized.
+The method provided a tool for fine stratigraphic correlation of small layers similar to the similar cases of oil fields.

 • loading